1. new Keyword

 An abstract class can have regular (non-abstract) methods as well, but any abstract methods must be implemented by the derived class.

-keyword is used to allow a method or property to be overridden in a derived class.
-By default, methods in C# are not virtual, so to enable method overriding, you need to mark the method as virtual
+The virtual keyword is used to allow a method or property to be overridden in a derived class.
+By default, methods in C# are not virtual, so to enable method overriding, you need to mark the method as virtual.

 Example: Virtual Method